simonfrayer/sep4-iot/README.md

 * Choose which configuration to build (release, debug etc.)
 * Choose which toolchain to use for builds (GCC_12.2.0-avr or "normal" gcc=GCC_12.2.1-x86_64-alpine-linux-musl) - but tests should be built with normal gcc and target with avr.
 * Choose which build target to actually build, but just use "all" that'll work.
 * Run our code (that only works for tests) by clicking on the "play-button".
-That's one way to all our tests.
+That's one way to run our tests.
 * We can also run our tests by clicking on the "tickmark"-icon.

 You can at all times press F7, that will build your currently selected project.